Organized Back to School: 30 Tips for a Stress-Free Start

 10. Organize At-Home School Supplies

 Organize at-home school supplies by using a tray for loose paper and mason jars or small cups for pencils, pens, and markers.
 Bonus tip!
-You can often find items to use at home for back-to-school organization without having to buy new baskets, trays or cups..see below.
+You can often find items to use at home for back to school organization without having to buy new baskets, trays or cups.

-- Small plastic storage containers for miscellaneous supplies such as glue sticks, Sharpies, crayons, scissors.
+• Small food storage containers for miscellaneous supplies such as glue sticks, Sharpies, crayons, scissors.

 11. Quality Pencil Sharpener